This rule adopted under authority conferred upon the chancellor of higher education by section 3333.122 of the Revised Code.

 (a) The award amount x .75 of the for a three-quarters-time student;

 (b) The award amount x .5 of the for a half-time student;

 (c) The award amount x .25 of the for a one-quarter-time student.

 A qualified foster youth as defined in section 3333.122 of the Revised Code attending a community college, state community college, or technical college in this state, may receive an amount greater than the state cost of attendance for housing costs or living expenses if the state cost of attendance does not include those items.
 Such expenses include reasonable costs for room and board and do not include costs for textbooks, supplies, transportation or other non-housing related items.

 (2) The award amount shall apply only to instructional and general charges at an eligible institution unless the state cost of attendance in any given academic year includes additional items.

-(3) Consortium agreements - OCOG may be used to pay the instructional charges of an eligible Ohio visiting institution when a student is engaged in study outside of the student's home institution provided that the outside courses are an integral part of the academic program of the institution at which the student is pursuing the academic degree.
+(3) Consortium and study abroad agreements - OCOG may be used to pay the instructional charges of an eligible Ohio visiting institution or study abroad institution when a student is engaged in study outside of the student's home institution provided that the outside courses are an integral part of the academic program of the institution at which the student is pursuing the academic degree.
 Additionally, such an arrangement must be documented and meet federal standards.
 The student's enrollment status is based on the total credits attempted at both the home and eligible visiting institutions; however the award amount is based on the lower instructional and general fees.
-An OCOG award may need to be reduced or eliminated for a term if the adjusted instructional and general charges under a consortium agreement are fully covered by a student's federal Pell grant and EFC share for that given term.
+An OCOG award may need to be reduced or eliminated for a term if the adjusted instructional and general charges under a consortium or study abroad agreement are fully covered by a student's federal pell grant and EFC share for that given term.
 A calculator to assist institutions in such instances will be published on the agency website.